opcaic/docs/dev/server-arch.rst

 wich is able to carry out this request and encapsulates all needed logic.

-In *Vertical Slices Architecture*, adding a new feature should not require modifying existing code, since the new logic should be encapsulated in the new use case.
+In *Vertical Slices Architecture*, adding a new feature should not require modifying existing code, since the new logic should be encapsulated in new request and handler classes.

 The individual *handlers* for each use case are organized based on the entity on which operates, and then categorized based on whether it is a *command* (request which modifies data) or *query*.

 MediatR
 -------